Statutory Sick Pay (SSP): employer guide

 If your employee thinks this is unfair, they can appeal to HM Revenue and Customs - the form tells them how to do this.

 You can complete form SSP1 before the end of SSP if you know an employee will be off for more than 28 weeks, you can complete SSP1 in advance.
-This means they can apply for Employment Support Allowance without delay.
+This means they can apply for Employment Support Allowance immediately.

 4. Notice and fit notes

 The employee should tell you they’re sick within your own time limit (or 7 days if you don’t have one).
 You don’t have to pay Statutory Sick Pay if they don’t meet these time limits.

 You can’t insist notice is given in person or on a special form.